Normandy Format: Fourth meeting (October 2015)

+Fifth meeting (October 2016)

+A meeting of the Normandy Format was held on 19 October 2016 in Berlin, Germany.

-Negotiations and talks were stalled from 2016 until autumn 2019.
+Negotiations and talks were stalled from 2016 until autumn 2019, with Vladimir Putin refusing to participate in further talks after the meeting.

-2019
+Sixth meeting (December 2019)

 Ukrainian President Volodymyr Zelenskyy, in his May 2019 inaugural address made peace talks with Russia his top priority.
 He reaffirmed that priority in July that year when he invited via YouTube the other nations to a dialogue.
 He said: "Let's discuss who Crimea belongs to and who isn't in the Donbas region."

 On 18 July 2019, a "comprehensive" cease-fire was agreed with arbitration by the Trilateral Contact Group on Ukraine.

-In early September 2019, French President Emmanuel Macron and Russian President Vladimir Putin stated their intention to hold a Normandy format meeting.
+In early September 2019, French President Emmanuel Macron and Russian President Vladimir Putin stated their intention to hold a Normandy Format meeting.
 On 21 September, "continuing bickering" was cited as causing "a political tug-of-war" over the preliminaries to negotiations, as they had been since the Normandy Format meeting in 2016 in Berlin.
 Also in late September, a phone call between US President Donald Trump and Zelenskyy in which the latter described the support of France and Germany as lukewarm damaged Zelenskyy's image in Europe.
 On 10 October, Zelenskyy repeated his statement in a public news conference.
-On 16 October, French and German leaders decided in favour of another Normandy Format meeting.
+On 16 October, French and German leaders decided in favour of another Normandy Format meeting, which took place on 9 December 2019 in Paris, France, when Putin and Zelenskyy met the first and only time until 2022.

-2022
+In his 2024 book The Showman, Time magazine journalist Simon Shuster, based on interviews with Ukrainian officials, claimed that Putin during the meeting said Ukraine hadn't met its obligations under the Minsk agreements and that Merkel agreed with his complaints.
+Shuster explains that both sides failed to fulfill the treaty, with Ukraine not granting autonomy for the Donbas and Russia not withdrawing its troops.

+Later in the same year, then-Foreign Minister Vadym Prystaiko said that the meeting should have happened in the summer but was delayed due to Zelenskyy's inexperience.
+When it did happen, the Ukrainian President backed out of the details of the disengagement of forces that had been agreed upon before the meeting, asking Putin to withdraw all Russian forces from Ukraine completely before Ukraine took any action on its part.
+Prystaiko claimed that this irritated Putin and caused fear in Merkel and Macron.